josephmate/OdinCodeBrowser/README.md

 6. [ ] While writing the source files, check if we're at the position of a Class Type Reference, and add a link to the line number
     - step 5 and 6 should be combined to work file by file
+    - by adding the links, we should achieve a poor version of syntax highlighting